Accessibility & Inclusion

 Our Accessibility Plan describes the arrangements we have already made, and the further proposals planned, to improve physical access to the school, access to the curriculum and access to written information.

 The school has a policy for supporting children with special educational needs which is revised every year.
 Our aim is for all children to have access to all aspects of school life, as far as is reasonable and practicable.
-Please click HERE.
+Please click HERE to see this.

 In order for effective partnership working between home and school to take place, we anticipate that parents will want to: